gkhaburzaniya/pyscript-docs/docs/faq.md

 Accordingly, **the use of `create_proxy` in MicroPython is only needed for code portability purposes** between Pyodide and MicroPython.
-When using `create_proxy` in MicroPython, it's just a pass-through function and doesn't actually do anything.
+When using `create_proxy` in MicroPython, it's a pass-through function and doesn't actually do anything.

 All the examples that require `create_proxy` in Pyodide, don't need it in